mcpcpc/mcpcpc.github.io/src/index.md

 sudo make install
 ```

-## tss
+## uss

-tss ("Tiny Static Site") is a small static-site generator tool designed for
+uss ("Micro Static Site") is a small static-site generator tool designed for
 small hosting platforms.
 This project is currently a work in-progress and is
 intended to replace the current generator for this page.